 We DO ACCEPT Health Savings Accounts and Flex Plan Account cards.
 Also Mastercard and Visa.
 Thanks very much!

 Acupuncture for Cervical Ripening Acupuncture for Cervical Ripening is very similar to how we use acupuncture to induce labor.
 The difference is in our point selection, focusing more specifically on points that "move the Qi" through the midline of the body, were the...

 Acupuncture for Postpartum Depression with Anxiety: A Case Study Acupuncture for postpartum depression, when coupled with Chinese Herbal Medicine treatment, and Somatic Mindfulness, is a very effective treatment for postpartum depression.
 What...

-Chinese Herbs for Back Pain and Sciatica--Shu Jin 2 My favorite Chinese Herbs for back pain and sciatica is a formula called Shu Jin 2.
-I also use this Chinese herbs formula for bulging and herniated discs, stenosis, and piriformis syndromes.
-Modern Chinese...
+Chinese Herbs for Back Pain and Sciatica--Shu Jin 2 My favorite Chinese Herbs for Back Pain and Sciatica is a formula called Shu Jin 2.
+I also use Shu Jin 2 for bulging and herniated discs, stenosis, and piriformis syndromes.
+While my primary treatments...

 Is there a difference between Dry Needling and Acupuncture?
 Dry Needling: The fundamental difference between Dry Needling and Acupuncture is that Dry Needling uses needles to deactivate painful trigger points.
 Trigger points are painful areas of specialized...

 Moxabustion Versus Acupuncture

 Chinese and Japanese style moxabustion, or moxa, has may applications in Chinese Medicine.
 Its an integral part of any authentic acupuncture practice.
 Moxabustion involves warming the acupuncture area/point with the processed leaves of Artemesia Vulgaris, wild...